 As the single most visited vacation resort in the world, this Orlando-area destination is comprised of four theme parks, two water parks, over 25 resort hotels, and enough restaurants, sports, nightlife, and shopping to keep everyone thoroughly engaged and entertained.
 While Disney is often considered a park for kids, adults love it just as much as the kids!

 Sounds great, but what does is cost?
 Well, like most good things, Disney World vacations don’t come cheap.
 When you factor in nightly room rates, dining plans, and theme park tickets, couples should expect to shell out a couple thousand on their trip.
 As for a family of four, a 5-day vacation package can easily cost $3,000 – $5000.
 Yikes!

 The good news is there are plenty of ways to make your Disney vacation more affordable.
-So for those of you who must stay within a budget – but also don’t want to sacrifice your level of enjoyment – here is my list of the top 7 ways to save money at Disney World.
+So for those of you who must stay within a budget – but also don’t want to sacrifice your level of enjoyment – here is my sponsored post listing the top ways to save money at Disney World.